Local Authority Pensions: Commonly Asked Questions

 It is possible to release less than the maximum 25% and draw more later.
 You can also continue to contribute to your pension, which will build up more tax free cash for the future.
 Under the new Pension Freedom & Choice Rules you can even take the entire fund as cash!

 If you want to explore whether you are eligible for pension release then:

-- Complete the ‘I am Interested’ section on the home page to confirm you are eligible
+- Complete the online enquiry form to confirm you are eligible

-- If you are eligible complete our on-line information
+- If you are eligible complete the on-line information

 - Print off and send us the completed ‘letter of authority’.
 These are pre-populated from your information input